cube-drone/rt0/players-guide/src/player/generated/magician.md

 ## Description

-A resourceful, powerful schemer, The Magician gets access to more spells than any other Arcana.
+A resourceful, powerful schemer, The Magician has brought a binder full of detailed plans that has color-coded tabs for every possible situation and outcome.
+Sometimes magic is just someone spending more time on something than anybody else might reasonably expect.
+They're always prepared, and they always have a trick up their sleeve.
+The Magician gets access to more spells, and more damaging spells, than any other Arcana.

 * The Magician can treat The Fool card as a second The Magician card.
 * The Magician gains the Clever ability.